BlockchainCommons/developer-web-site/_pages/envelope-usecases-software.md

     linkStyle 27 stroke:#55f,stroke-width:2.0px

 ```
-Since this is the initial release of the Envelope, no one knows whether the signers can be trusted or not.
+Since this is the initial release of the envelope, no one knows whether the signers can be trusted or not.
 Casey bootstraps the envelope by adding `signerInfo` hints, which tell validators where they can go to get more information about the included public keys.
 As usual, validators will then have to thoughtfully address the trustworthiness of that information.

 ```
 "Gordian Envelope 1.0.0" [